The Four Polarizations of the $W$ at High Energies: Case Studies in Polarization Interference

-which showcases the behavior of the polarized and unpolarized matrix elements.
+which showcases the behavior of the polarized matrix element and interference.
+While we do not explicitly construct the transverse amplitude, we note that $\hat{q}_{\perp}^\mu$ and $\hat{q}_{T\perp}^\mu$ are given by

-For $\theta_\ell\to\pi/2$, the longitudinal polarization amplitude vanishes since the temporal and longitudinal entries of the lepton current vanish.
+Focusing on $J^\alpha_{\ell_L\nu_L}$ in Eq.~\eqref{eq:dis_lep_current}, when $\theta_\ell\to0$, the lepton current becomes parallel to the spin axis of $W^*$ with vanishing transverse components, while the longitudinal components of $\hat{q}_{\perp}^\mu$ and $\hat{q}_{T\perp}^\mu$ vanish.
+In this limit, the transverse polarization amplitude and polarization interference vanish, and the unpolarized amplitude is driven by the longitudinal polarization.
+Conversely, when $\theta_\ell\to\pi$ the longitudinal polarization amplitude vanishes since the temporal and longitudinal entries of the lepton current vanish, leaving only the transverse components.
 This means that the unpolarized matrix element for this kinematic configuration is determined by the transverse polarization amplitude, and subsequently that the polarization interference also vanishes.
-Conversely, when $\theta_\ell\to0,\pi$, the lepton current becomes parallel to the spin axis of $W^*$, with vanishing transverse components. $\vartheta$ and $\mathcal{G}$ are then driven by the temporal and longitudinal entires of lepton current.
-An absence of a transverse matrix element implies vanishing interference.
-The transverse and longitudinal matrix elements cannot simultaneously be large.

 The scaling behavior of $\vartheta$ contains additional notable features.
 For example: there is an interplay between the $\mathcal{O}(n_\alpha q_\beta)$ term, which projects out the outgoing (virtual) quark mass $\sqrt{p_f^2}$, and the $\mathcal{O}(q^2 n_\alpha n_\beta/E_V)$ term, which scales as the momentum fraction and target mass, $x_A M_A$.
 Another feature is the $\mathcal{O}[1/(n\cdot q)]\sim 1/E_V$ prefactor, which can control the relative importance of mass factors.
 For example: In the elastic scattering regime, $x_A$ tends towards unity while the mass of $q'$ tends towards zero, causing the $\mathcal{O}(x_A M_A)$ term to dominate $\vartheta$.
 Such terms are relevant at current accelerator neutrino facilities $(E_V^{\rm accelerator}\sim M_A)$ but can be negligible when ultra high energy cosmic neutrinos are involved $(E_V^{\rm cosmic}\gg M_A)$.
 In the forward region of the deeply inelastic regime, $x_A$ goes small and the outgoing quark mass $\sqrt{p_f^2}$ grows large.
 Kinematics force $-\mathcal{G}\sim\vartheta$, and hence suppress polarization interference.